N1nsQ/WageWizard/README.md

 🚧 This project is under active development 🚧
 💻 See [Setup & Configuration](https://github.com/N1nsQ/WageWizard/blob/main/Documentation/setup_instructions.md) for details on running WageWizard locally.
+💡 See [development history](https://github.com/N1nsQ/WageWizard/blob/main/Documentation/development_history.md) to peek the most newest updates and how all have been changed.
+This page is updated when all features of new release are ready and working, but for those who are curious there might be some teasers 🍬

 #### SonarQube Statistics for backend:
 [![Bugs](https://sonarcloud.io/api/project_badges/measure?project=N1nsQ_WageWizard&metric=bugs)](https://sonarcloud.io/summary/new_code?id=N1nsQ_WageWizard)